-- 1. Will have been a Christian with active participation in a local church for at least one year. - 2.
-Will submit a completed application of affirmation of faith and service. - 3.
+- 1. Will have been a Christian with active participation in a local church for at least one year. - Will submit a completed application of affirmation of faith and service. - 3.
 Will be recommended by a local Christian church. - 4.
 Will submit a personal recommendation. - 5.
 Will be of strong moral character. - 6.
 Will not use tobacco, recreational narcotics, alcohol, or any other intoxicants in any form or amount. - 7.
 Will be emotionally and socially capable of adjusting to graduate work. - 8.
-Will show evidence of responsibility in personal money management. - 9.
-Will submit descriptions of satisfactory resolution of any and all divorces and remarriages. - 10.
+Will show evidence of responsibility in personal money management. - Will submit descriptions of satisfactory resolution of any and all divorces and remarriages. - 10.
 Will submit proof of immunizations for measles and rubella as indicated by Rule 6C-6.001(5) Florida Administrative Code.
 All students are required to submit a BCF Immunization form documenting meningococcal meningitis and Hepatitis B, or a signed waiver stating information on both diseases has been read and the student declines receipt of each vaccine.
 Online students may sign the online student immunization waiver.

 - 11. Will possess a baccalaureate degree from a regionally accredited college or university. - 12.
 Master of Arts in Christian Studies (MACS) applicants must have a minimum of 18 hours of regionally accredited biblical, theological, and/or religion studies including BI 212 (Biblical Hermeneutics) or its equivalent and an upper-level Old or New Testament Book Study course.
 The Registrar, in coordination with the chair of the appropriate academic division, will evaluate transcripts to determine candidate qualifications.
 Those lacking selected admission requirements but who otherwise meet the admission requirements of the program may make up the missing requirements by taking classes through one of the undergraduate delivery systems at The Baptist College of Florida. - 13.
-Master of Arts in Music and Worship Leadership (MAMWL) applicants must possess a regionally accredited baccalaureate degree in music, music education, contemporary worship, or other musically inclined field of study.
-In addition, applicants must demonstrate a baccalaureate level of knowledge and proficiency in music theory, music history, and piano through testing and audition by BCF music faculty. - 14.
+Master of Arts in Music and Worship Leadership (MAMWL) applicants must: - a) possess a regionally accredited baccalaureate degree in music, music education, worship leadership, or other music-related field of study. - b) demonstrate through transcript, music degree completion, examination or audition a baccalaureate level of competencies common to undergraduate music degrees, including music notation, performance, music history, and keyboard competency. c) demonstrate sufficient knowledge of, skill in, and understanding of English to pursue the required studies by submission of a writing sample. - 14.
 Master of Arts in Counseling (MACO) applicants must possess a regionally accredited baccalaureate degree in psychology.
 Applicants who possess a regionally accredited baccalaureate degree in another field of study must complete 18 hours of specified leveling courses before beginning graduate coursework. - 15.
 Will submit official transcripts from all institutions of higher education attended.